Our Story

 Our Journey to Nature and Farmers

-Seeds and Hands began with a simple observation during our travels through spice-growing regions: the spices we tasted at the source—freshly harvested cinnamon, pepper, turmeric—were far superior to what we usually found in stores.
-Naturally sweet, aromatic, and full of character, these spices had a freshness and purity that stuck with us.
+Seeds and Hands began with something we noticed during our travels through the spice-growing regions of Kerala.
+The spices we tasted at the source, freshly harvested cardamom, pepper, and cinnamon straight from the farm, were nothing like what we found in stores back home.
+They were alive.
+Aromatic, full of character, with a freshness and purity that stayed with us long after we left.

 Since then, here’s how our journey has unfolded: